winstonpgao/BlockChain_2/README.md

 ## Deploying Your Own Contract

-1. Use Remix or similar tool to deploy Copyrightmarket.sol on Sepolia.
+1. Use Remix or similar tool to deploy Copyrightmarket.sol on a network ie. Sepolia.
 2. Copy deployed contract address to Dapp.js